SBNovaScript/MoodWeb/README.md

+## MoodWeb
+Welcome to MoodWeb, a social network for sharing your moods!

+### Frontend
+To start the React frontend, navigate to the main directory and use the command:

+### `npm start`

+### Backend
+To start the Node.js backend, navigate to the /backend directory and use the command:

+### `nodemon project`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.